Contact Form

 1. Loading the dataset

-sklearn library comes with few toy datasets.
-We will use the Boston Housing dataset to predict the housing rates using the linear regression.
+sklearn library comes with a few toy datasets.
+We will use the Boston Housing dataset to predict the housing rates using linear regression.

 Output: